tastanlab/Kinship-Privacy/README.md

 #### If choice = 0:
 Solve the problem where outlier constraints are relaxed and kinship constraints are satisfied.
 (This is linear integer programming problem).
 Also minimize slack variables (quantity of being outliers.)
 #### If choice = 1:
 Solution is based on relaxing kinship constraints and satisfying outlier constraints.
 It generates constraints to find optimal phi value.
 (This is a non-linear constrained integer problem).
-These constraints are used in Matlab (ga_lp2.m)
+These constraints are used in Matlab (See https://github.com/tastanlab/Kinship-Privacy/blob/master/README.md#solution-for-choice--1)
 #### If choice = 2:
 Solve the original problem by replacing optimal phi value found in the previous step.
 (This is linear integer programming problem).
 ## Solution for choice = 1